Your cookie preferences

 Flexible contracts

-If your data usage varies a lot from month to month, a flexible contract might be the perfect solution.
+If your data usage varies a lot month to month, a flexible contract might be the perfect solution.
 Rather than tying yourself into a set monthly allowance for the next two years, you can now choose a tariff that lets you change it up every month.

 So if you know you’re going to be using your phone a lot over the next month, you can choose to up your data allowance.
 Or if you’re paying for more data than you’re using, you can downgrade your monthly contract to a cheaper one with a smaller allowance.